 This fact sheet reports statistics around sexual assault and people with disabilities.
 The fact sheet also includes definitions of sexual assault and violence.

 This program is designed to teach children and youth with disabilities about healthy relationships, sexuality, safety, and abuse prevention.
 Components include curriculum designed for children, teenagers, professionals, and parents.
 It is suggested that the program be completed in a classroom environment.
 The intended audience for this document is staff at sexual violence agencies who want to start or expand a school-based violence prevention program for youth with disabilities.

 This learning tool is aimed at teaching self-advocates.
 The mission is to teach individuals with disabilities to recognize, report, and respond to abuse and mistreatment.
 Ideas include a card game to recognize non-abuse, questionable, and abusive behavior.

-This program is designed to teach adult and caregivers about personal safety and abuse prevention.
+This program is designed to teach adult and housing about personal safety and abuse prevention.
 Components include curriculum, PowerPoint, journals, and visuals.
 Module one is about keeping personal items safe.
 Module two explores neglect, and module three explores physical and verbal abuse.
 Module four provides information about sexual abuse.
-The last module is designed for caregivers.
+The last module is designed for housing.